0x1000000/ngSetState/NEW_README.md

 Screenshot

 ### Change Detection
-Obviously, the countdown woks asynchronously and it does not cause issues with the Angular change detection as long as the component detection strategy is “Default”.
+Obviously, the countdown woks asynchronously and this fact does not cause any issue with the Angular change detection as long as the component detection strategy is “Default”.
 However, if the strategy is “OnPush”, then nothing can tell the component that its state is changing while the countdown is in progress.

 Fortunately, we've already defined a callback function which is called each time when the component state has just changed, so the thing which is required is adding an explicit change detection there: